jedisct1/inferswitch/README.md

 🚀 **Multi-Provider Support** - Route between Anthropic Claude, OpenAI GPT, OpenRouter models, local LM-Studio models, and any OpenAI-compatible endpoints

-🧠 **Intelligent Routing** - Automatically sends simple queries to fast local models and complex queries to powerful cloud models
+🧠 **Custom Expert Routing** - Define your own AI experts with custom descriptions and let MLX intelligently route queries to the most appropriate specialist - no hardcoded patterns needed

+🎯 **MLX-Powered Classification** - Local AI models analyze queries to match them with your custom expert definitions using pure AI classification

 💾 **Smart Caching** - Reduce costs and latency with intelligent response caching that ignores irrelevant metadata

 🔄 **Model Overrides** - Transparently replace expensive models with cheaper alternatives for development and testing

 🔐 **OAuth Support** - Use your Claude.ai account instead of managing API keys

-📊 **Difficulty Assessment** - Built-in MLX model rates query complexity to optimize routing decisions

 ## Table of Contents